 With years of solid customer data behind us, we realized that there are three fundamental considerations when building a foolproof churn deflection funnel –

 In many ways, the funnel for deflecting churn is the reverse of an acquisition funnel.
 As a growth or product professional, you are looking for ways to reduce cancellations and increase customers deflected or saved.

 The most significant difference between acquisition and deflection funnels is time.
 While acquisition is often a once-through endeavor, retention is a continuous exercise.
 The shorter your subscription plan (monthly or lesser), the more frequent the window for your customers to opt-out.
 Often, these subscribers’ exit’ even after having deflected once.
 Reverse Conversion (or Deflection) rates, therefore, will usually need to be analyzed for a month or more, depending on the frequency of your subscription offerings.

 Tracking intent means more than tracking cancels

-Too many businesses do not realize a churn problem until it is too late because they do not have guardrails to analyze customer engagement post onboarding.
+It is difficult for businesses to realize a churn problem without the guardrails to analyze customer engagement beyond the onboarding phase.
 Good optics on how customers navigate your owned channels open up more opportunities to improve customer journeys.

 For example, tracking multiple customer outcomes, including cancels, deflects, or saves Chargebee Retention, helps customer success managers build a watchlist of at-risk customers and then proactively nurture them.
 Hence, customers visiting the cancel page frequently can then be automatically redirected to an offer/resource page to prevent churn or provide more information about finding ROI from your product/service.